-- Protect your children by properly using appropriate child seats ⇒ page 40. - Always ensure that the seat belt is properly positioned according to the instructions provided by the manufacturer of the child seat. - When travelling, do not allow children to distract you from traffic. - Take breaks regularly during long trips.
+- Protect your children by properly using the appropriate child seats ⇒ page 39. - Always ensure that the seat belt is properly positioned according to the instructions provided by the manufacturer of the child seat. - When travelling, do not allow children to distract you from traffic. - Take breaks regularly during long trips.
 Take a break at least every two hours.

-• Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
+Never install a child seat facing backwards on the front passenger seat unless the front passenger airbag has been disabled.
 This could lead to a risk of potentially fatal injuries to the child!
-However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled => page 36,
+However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled page 35, "Deactivating airbags".
+If the passenger seat has a height adjustment option, move it to the highest position.